 At the center of technical analysis is the price chart.
 The price chart makes use of a certain chart type called candlestick charts.

 These look like a candle and have wicks or tails at the top or bottom of the candle body.

 The picture below shows an example of a candlestick chart.
 You can see how some patterns keep occurring frequently.

-Depending on whether price closed higher or lower from its open, the candles are bullish or bearish.
-And during the course, depending on how high or low price moved, the wicks are formed.
+Depending on whether the price closed higher or lower from its open, the candles are bullish or bearish.
+And during the course, depending on how high or low the price moved, the wicks are formed.

 The price chart simply shows the trader sentiment in the markets.

 Besides the candlestick charts, other commonly used chart types include: